-Species distribution model (SDM) - Numerical and statistical tools that combine observations of species occurrence or abundance with environmental estimates to predict the distribution of a species across geographic space and time.
+Species distribution model (SDM) - Numerical and Climate analogues - Geographic regions that experience statistical tools that combine observations of species to predict the distribution of a species across geographic space and time.

 Translocation - The intentional movement of plants out of their natural environment to other locations either to protect them from local extinction, or to fill a functional niche if no local species exist.
 This is also referred to as assisted migration.